proboscis/pinjected/docs_md/08_01_add_config.md

 __meta_design__ = providers(
     custom_idea_config_craetor=idea_config_craetor_from_envs(
         [
-            local_env  # Injected[IRunner]
+            "some_module.local_env"
         ]
     )
 )
 ```

-Now, with pinjected plugin installed on intellij, you can click on the green triangle on the left of an `injected`
+Now, with pinjected plugin installed on intellij or vscode, you can click on the green triangle on the left of an `injected`
 variable,
 and then select an environment `local_env` to run it.